JGefroh/Roadmap/README.md

 How to Talk to Anyone | Leil Lowndes | 5
 How to Win Friends and Influence People | Dale Carnegie | 2 Land the Tech Job You Love | Lester, Andy | 2
-Man's Search for Meaning | Frankl, Viktor | 5
+Man's Search for Meaning | Frankl, Viktor E. | 5
 Now, Discover Your Strengths | Buckingham, Marcus | 5
 Outliers: The Story of Success | Gladwell, Malcolm | 4 Practices of an Agile Developer: Working in the Real World | Venkat Subramaniam | 4